mksaraf/kubernetes-lab-tutorial/content/monitoring.md

 Once the autoscaler gathered all the metrics for the pods, it can use those metrics to return the number of replicas to bring the metrics close to the target.

 When the autoscaler is configured to consider only a single metric, calculating the required replica count is simple: sum the metrics values of all the pods, divide that by the target value and then round it up to the next integer.
-For example, if we set the target value to be *50%* of requested CPU and we have 3 pods consuming, respectively, *60%*, *90%*, and *50%* of requested CPU, then the resulting number is *(60+90+50)/50=4* replicas.
+For example, if we set the target value to be *50%* of requested CPU and we have 3 pods consuming, respectively, *60%*, *90%*, and *50%*, then the resulting number is *(60+90+50)/50=4* replicas.

 The final step of the autoscaler is updating the desired replica count field on the resource object, e.g. the Deploy, and then letting it take care of spinning up additional pods or deleting excess ones.